Tentative Course Schedule

 ERS 330 – Earth Materials

 Examination of fundamental aspects of the materials that record Earth history and the processes that shape the planet.
 Through a combination of lectures, laboratory sessions, and other active-learning exercises, we explore how minerals form, their structure and composition, and their physical and chemical properties.
-Through discussions and presentations, we explore the intersection of minerals and society, including industrial applications and modern environmental issues.
+Through discussions and presentations, we explore minerals in the context of the rocks in which they are found, with the aim of gaining a greater understanding of physical and chemical makeup of the Earth.
 Throughout the course, we relate mineralogy to geologic processes and other fields of Earth Science.
-Lec 3, Lab 2.
+Course may include weekend field trips.

 Credits: 4